dvirberlo/psychoclock/README.md

 # psychoclock

-This web app was build in one day using React, TypeScript, and MUI.
+This web app was build in one day using React(Vite), TypeScript, and MUI.

-It's a simple clock app for those who want to simulate a psychometric test.
+It is a modern and customizable clock to simulate a psychometric test.

+Its focus is modern and simple design, yet packed with features.